jaffamonkey/current-blog/content/resume/cv.md

 #### Activities
 * Providing QA on project process, focusing on optimising and reducing administration.
 * Creating a BDD QA Strategy.
-* Acheived 100% automated test coverage for all features for every platform release.
+* Achieved 100% automated test coverage for all features for every platform release.
 * Implementing Behat test framework, fully integrated into a Symfony2 bundled app.
 * Integration of tests in the build pipeline, to ensure requirements kept in focus.
 * Mentoring team members on Behat and Gherkin (specification language).